-Conversion of Vernacular Barn to Artists' Studios and Cottage
+Conversion of Historic Vernacular Barn to Artists' Studios and Cottage

-The client wished to reuse some materials if at all possible and this required the ingenious imagination of our Site manager Greg who fashioned balustrades and handrails from old dairy parlour piping and ventilator grills from reclaimed oak and slate.
+The client wished to reuse some materials if at all possible and this required the ingenious imagination of our historic property restoration site manager Greg who fashioned balustrades and handrails from old dairy parlour piping and ventilator grills from reclaimed oak and slate.

 - Incorporating some of the reused materials into the new works

 - Stitching the cob elements back to the Victorian brickwork

 - Using a local joiner to produce external doors and windows with locally grown and sourced timber

 - Getting the right balance to produce a comfortable and ‘homely’ with a commercial application